devsoc-unsw/notangles/server/README.md

 ## Running

-While in the project directory, run:
+For the node server, while in the project directory, run:
-`npm start`
+`npm start` or `npm run start`

+For the python server, navigate from the project directory to `python_server`, and run:
+`python autotimetabler_server.py`
+Note: you may need to install grpc with `python -m pip install grpcio`

 ## Tech Stack